Barbara Kuehner

 My nursing career shifted when my husband, Dick, retired in 2000 from his job as a naturalist with the U.S. Fish and Wildlife Service.
 One day he announced, “I’ve had enough of Portland rain; we’re going to Hawai‘i.”
 Dick was originally from Southern California and wanted to retire somewhere warm.
 He built our house on the Big Island overlooking Kealakekua Bay, where you could wake up and look toward the ocean and see if the dolphins or whales were there.
 Dick loved gardening.
 He joined the Tropical Fruit Growers Society, and on our one-acre plot he grew 54 kinds of tropical fruit.
 He also grew orchids and even served as the president of the Daifukuji Orchid Society for a couple years.

 Meanwhile, I did home health nursing in Kona.
 It was so different from working in a big hospital where care was very specialized — now, I was driving around visiting patients in their homes, learning to deal with all kinds of situations on my own.
 Our home health agency ended up caring for many hospice patients, so our medical director made sure we were all educated and well-trained in end-of-life care.
 I became a certified hospice and palliative care nurse (CHPN).
-As in the hospital setting, occasionally I encountered patients with intolerable, unmanageable pain.
+As in the hospital setting, occasionally, I encountered patients with intolerable, unmanageable pain.

 We had a good life in Hawai‘i, but Dick’s health began to deteriorate from Parkinson’s disease, heart disease and other chronic conditions.
 We moved to Nevada in 2017 to be closer to family.
 In October of 2020, Dick had heart surgery, from which he never fully recovered.
 But we were still able to go on outings and enjoy doing things together.